leobudima/elogii-blog/content/delivery-management-trends.md

 One thing is certain though, upselling will become a major part of the delivery experience in the years to come.

+> Read our full guide to [**upselling and cross-selling with delivery **](https://elogii.com/blog/upselling-and-cross-selling-with-delivery/ "upselling and cross-selling with delivery")to find out more.

-# The delivery revolution is coming.
+## The delivery revolution is coming.
 Will you be prepared?

 When looking at the trends that mark the delivery landscape in 2020, two patterns emerge.